Revolutionary Communist International: History

-Militant tendency was an entryist group within the British Labour Party based around the Militant newspaper that was founded in 1964.
-In 1974, Militant and its allies in Sweden, Ireland, and other countries formed the Committee for a Workers' International.
-The organisation gained more members during the 1970s and early 1980s and dominated the Liverpool City Council.
-In 1983, the five members of the Militant newspaper's editorial board were expelled for contravening the Labour Party constitution and expulsions of Militant members continued throughout the rest of the decade.

-Ted Grant was a longtime leader of Militant until it split in early 1992 over a number of issues and he was expelled.
-In 1992, Grant and his supporters formed the Socialist Appeal (SA) in Britain.
-The SA were expelled from the Labour Party in 2021 as part of a wider purge of left wing groups who had supported the previous Labour leader Jeremy Corbyn, with any Labour member being found to be a member of Socialist Appeal could be automatically removed.
+The Committee for a Marxist International was founded in 1992 in Tarragona.
+The group split from the CWI after the majority of the international rejected entryism and social democracy, leaving a group led by Ted Grant and Alan Woods in the minority.
+Ted Grant's reputation helped build the organisation, and he served as its leader from 1992 until 2006.

 At its World Congress in 2004, the organisation was renamed the International Marxist Tendency (IMT).

 In late 2009, a dispute developed between the IMT leadership and the leaderships of its sections in Spain (El Militante), Venezuela (Corriente Marxista Revolucionaria) and Mexico (Partido Comunista Revolucionario).
 In January 2010, these organisations, together with the group in Colombia and the Mexican section, broke with the IMT and established a new international body, the Izquierda Revolucionaria (Revolutionary Left).
 Minorities in Venezuela and Spain chose to remain with the IMT and set up new sections.

 The new IMT Venezuelan section launched their newspaper, Lucha de Clases, in April 2010.
 In the same year, another smaller split occurred.
 The majority of the Swedish section, factions in Poland and Britain and individuals from several other sections left the IMT to form a new group called Towards a New International Tendency.
 The Iranian section of the IMT also split away over the international's position on Venezuela's friendly relations with the Iranian government and in 2011 launched Marxist Revival.